Concepts for Microsoft Purview Data owner policies (preview)

 A user needs read access to an Azure Storage account that has been registered in Microsoft Purview.
 You can grant this access directly in Microsoft Purview by creating a data access policy through the Data policy app in the Microsoft Purview governance portal.

-Data owner policies can be enforced only on data systems that have been enabled for policy enforcement in Microsoft Purview i.e., with the Policy enforcement option turned on in data source registration.
+Data owner policies can be enforced only on data systems that have been enabled for policy enforcement in Microsoft Purview i.e., with the Data policy enforcement option turned on in data source registration.

 Data owner policy